Code-Institute-Submissions/sherocks/README.md

 ## Deployment

-The website is deployed connecting Heroku with GitHub.
+The website has been deployed connecting Heroku with GitHub.

 #### Fork the code on GitHub
 If you need to work on this code on your own, follow these steps: